 Soft impact with the ground

-From there, he says the characteristics really depend on the specific person’s foot and what they are trying to control.
+From there, the characteristics really depend on the specific person’s foot and what they are trying to control.

 As far as what you should avoid, Lobkova says the most important shoe to avoid is a minimalist shoe, such as the Vibram FiveFingers.